How to fix your PC when it says it can't run Windows 11

 You might then be very sad that you won't get your free Windows 11 upgrade when the holidays release date rolls around.

-But there's a very good chance that there is absolutely nothing wrong with your machine though, and that there's just a setting in the UEFI/BIOS that needs flicking on.
+But there's also a very good chance that there is absolutely nothing wrong with your machine, and that there's just a setting in the UEFI/BIOS that needs flicking on.
 The setting in question is actually listed in the minimum system requirements for Windows 11, which are:

 - Processor 1 GHz or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)